 - Sloping the pipes 2% (1/4 inch of drop for each foot of run)

-- Not storing greywater for more than 24 hours (in this case planning for a surge tank)
+- Not storing graywater for more than 24 hours (in this case planning for a surge tank)

-- Not shown here are the mulch basins in the garden where the greywater will be released below the surface
+- Not shown here are the mulch basins in the garden where the graywater will be released below the surface

 Backflow Preventer